-

 Biashara ya hariri barani Afrika iliendelea kwa muda mrefu, na kile kinachojulikana sasa kama 'njia za hariri, au barabara ya hariri' ilikuwepo kwa zaidi ya miaka 1,500, hadi takriban.
 1453 CE.

-The Zimbabwe kubwa, Mali na Ufalme wa Ghana lay on the trade route, between the east coast and the interior of Africa, giving rise to a host of middlemen and trading posts, with the requirement for taxes and protection along the way.
+The Zimbabwe kubwa, Mali na Ufalme wa Ghana lay on the trade routes, between the east coast and the interior of Africa, giving rise to a host of middlemen and trading posts, with the requirement for taxes and protection along the way.

 Dini, teknolojia mpya, uvumbuzi na mawazo yalienea kando ya barabara za biashara za Kiafrika kama vile bidhaa, na kusababisha ukuaji wa miji ya kitamaduni kando ya mambo ya ndani ya njia za biashara za Sahara, ambayo ni.
 Gao na Timbuktu, na kadhalika